-If you are convicted of speeding or some other driving-related offense, the Georgia Department of Driver Services (DDS) will add points to your driving record.
-Since 15 or more points within a 24-month period will result in a license suspension, many drivers wonder how long they’ll have to wait before these points come off their record.
+If you are convicted of speeding or some other driving-related offense, the Georgia Department of Driver Services (DDS) could add points to your driving record.
+Since 15 or more points within a 24-month period will result in a license suspension, you may be wondering how long you have to wait before these points come off your record.

-If you live in Georgia, points will remain on your driving record for two years.
-After points have been on your record for two years, they drop off.
-However, the drop off happens at the two-year mark from the exact date each point was added.
+In Georgia, points remain on a driver’s record for two years.
+However, they drop off at the two-year mark from the exact date each point was added.
 That means if you receive more than one ticket at different times, some points may come off sooner than others.

-How Can I Get Points Removed from My Record?
+How Can You Get Points Removed from Your Record?

 - Take and complete a certified Driver Improvement course